 These two breweries also offer tours for those who want to experience how these great beer brands are made.
-And, although I haven’t visited any of the breweries, I must make sure that I do, on my next visit to either of the cities.
+And although I haven’t visited any of the breweries, I must ensure that I do, on my next visit to either of the cities.
 And whether you are in a pub or a restaurant, you can get a taste of these local brands in both cities.

 See Related: Best Beers in Amsterdam

-Amsterdam is popular for the biking culture, as most people in the city commute using bikes.
+Amsterdam is popular for its biking culture, as most people in the city commute using bikes.
 The city is regarded as the most bike-friendly city globally.
 Water transport is also very common in the city.
 This is due to the extensive canal network (150) crisscrossing the entire city.

 If you want to move from Copenhagen to Amsterdam, the distance between the cities is around 386 miles.
 And you can travel by air, train, bus, or even drive yourself.
 The same is also applicable when moving from Amsterdam to Copenhagen.

-Amsterdam boasts of being an international city, with an incredibly diverse population.
+Amsterdam boasts of being an international city with an incredibly diverse population.
 The city’s population consists of individuals from over 180 backgrounds, which makes the city a center of diverse arts and culture.
 This means that you will hear more languages than just Dutch and English.

 The people in Amsterdam are quite friendly and are known to be welcoming and open to foreigners.
 When it comes to communication, a large population here converses in English.

-And, the natives are known not to tolerate broken Dutch.
+And the natives are known not to tolerate broken Dutch.
 So, if you try speaking in broken Dutch, you’ll be met with an English response.

-A recent report by the UN, declared Denmark to be the happiest country globally.
+A recent report by the UN declared Denmark to be the happiest country globally.
 The people in Copenhagen are, therefore, quite warm and welcoming.
 They are also known to love the outdoors during spring.